 linebreak

-This story was written by GH Institute writer and analyst, Olivia Lipski, who covers everything from tech to travel, home, fitness and more.
+This story was originally written by GH Institute Senior Reviews Writer and Analyst Olivia Lipski, who covers everything from tech to travel, home, fitness, and more.
 She frequently collaborates with the Textiles Lab and selected the picks above based on the Lab's most recent evaluations and feedback.
 An avid traveler herself, she’s tested dozens of suitcases over the years when traveling internationally and domestically.

 Headshot of Olivia Lipski